Bayesian Wavelet Shrinkage with Beta Priors: The Model

 For $a>1$, the density function (\ref{eq:beta}) is unimodal around zero and as $a$ increases, the density becomes more concentrated around zero.
-This is an important feature for wavelet shrinkage methods, since high values of $a$ imply higher levels of shrinkage in the empirical coefficients, which results in sparse estimated coefficients.
-Density \eqref{eq:beta} becomes uniform for $a=1$, which was already considered by Angelini and Vidakovic (2004) as prior to the wavelet coefficients.
-For this reason, we consider in this work beta densities with $a \geq 0$.
-Figure \ref{fig:beta} shows the beta density function for some selected values of $a$ in the interval $[1,10]$ and $m=3$.
+This is an important feature for wavelet shrinkage methods, since high values of $a$ imply higher levels of shrinkage, which results in sparse estimated coefficients.
+Density \eqref{eq:beta} becomes uniform for $a=1$, which was already considered by Angelini and Vidakovic (2004).
+In this work we consider beta densities with $a \geq 1$.
+Figure \ref{fig:beta} shows the translated and rescaled beta density for some selected values of parameter $a$ in the interval $[1,10]$ and $m=3$.